nccurry/okd-4-libvirt/README.md

 * All virtual machines will run on a single QEMU/KVM host
 * Cluster DHCP will be handled through QEMU/KVM networking
 * Cluster DNS and Load Balancing will be handled through a separate Fedora CoreOS "utility" host (via CoreDNS and HAProxy)
+* The user ansible is using has sudo permissions on the QEMU/KVM host

 ## Prerequisites